OpenVidu/openvidu.io-docs/docs/advanced-features/network-quality.md

 ## Understanding the network quality result

-The [NetworkQualityLevelChangedEvent](api/openvidu-browser/classes/networkqualitylevelchangedevent.html){:target="_blank"} provides in property `qualityLevel` a number between 0 and 5.
+The [NetworkQualityLevelChangedEvent](api/openvidu-browser/classes/networkqualitylevelchangedevent.html){:target="_blank"} provides in properties `newValue` and `oldValue` a number between 0 and 5, with the current and previous value of the network quality level respectively.
 The following table summarizes the meaning of those numbers:

 <table class="table table-striped table-pricing" style="background: #e7e7e7">
     <thead>